fahmiirsyadk/oxbar/README.md

 # ox

-A minimal C toolkit for building X11 status bars and widgets.
+A minimal C toolkit for building X11 status bars and widgets
-No config files.
-Write C, not config.

 ## [00] Quick Start